tomasznazarenko/smb-password-sprayer-rpcclient/README.md

 # SMB Password Sprayer Using rpcclient

 A Python script that uses the `rpcclient` command to perform password spraying attacks against SMB server.
-This script allows you to test multiple usernames and passwords from files or provide them individually.
+This script allows you to test multiple usernames and passwords from lists or provide them individually.

 It can be used as a supportive tools in case Hydra or netexec (crackmapexec) will not find anything.
 Sometimes rpcclient or metasploit (scanner/smb_login) can uncover working credentials.